-My name is Barbara Kelly and I've been a couples counsellor and psychotherapist in Faversham since 1997.
-I serve clients from all over East Kent, in particular Whitstable, Sittingbourne and Canterbury.
-I'm committed to providing a professional counselling and psychotherapy service in a confidential and non-judgemental environment.
+My name is Barbara Kelly and I've been a relationship counsellor and psychotherapist since 1997.
+I work online via Zoom and serve clients from all over the UK and in particular Faversham, Whitstable, Sittingbourne and Canterbury and Ashford as well as further afield.
+I'm committed to providing a professional online counselling and psychotherapy service in a confidential and non-judgemental environment.

 All relationships are different.
 No two are alike.
 I will help you think about how you want your relationship to be and help you get there.

-I work with both individuals and couples on an open-ended basis or for an agreed time period, with the aim of enabling you to think about what's been happening in your relationship, to identify what's gone wrong and to decide what you want to do about it.
+I work with people experiencing discomfort or distress in their relationships.
+I offer either focussed therapy consisting of an assessment session and up to 12 sessions, or longer term, open ended counselling, as appropriate, both with the aim of enabling you to think about what's been happening in your relationship, to identify what's gone wrong and to decide what you want to do about it.

 My primary interest is in relationship counselling and psychotherapy but I recognise that relationship problems are sometimes either caused by or lead to other issues, for example anxiety and depression.
-GP's recognise that anxiety or depression in one or both partners has a profound affect on the couple relationship and nowadays refer patients for counselling or psychotherapy when this is the case.
-I'm trained to work with couples using a model which was designed by The Tavistock Centre for Couple Relationships to meet NICE guidelines.
+GP's recognise that anxiety or depression in one or both partners has a profound affect on their relationship and nowadays refer patients for counselling or psychotherapy when this is the case.
+I'm trained to work with people experiencing anxiety or depression which is affecting their relationship using a model designed by The Tavistock Centre for Couple Relationships to meet NICE guidelines.